3merge/q3-client/README.md

 module.exports = config;
 ```

-Some of Q3 admin's props will pick up on these settings --
+Some of Q3 admin's props will pick up on these settings.
-namely, the title, logo and directory. **_In most cases, the
-directory will remain `/app`, as that's the file under
+**_In most cases, the directory will remain `/app`, as
-`pages` where we'll insert the magic._**
+that's the file under `pages` where we'll insert the
+magic._**

+Looking at `app.jsx`, you'll find the code deceivingly
-The code below is deceivingly simple; it delegates ton of
+simple; it delegates a ton of responsible to Q3.
+Most
-responsible to Q3 for setting up profiles, routes,
-permissions, notifications and more.
-It does this so that
-you can focus on what matters: the individual collections
-that you'd like to interact with.
-Since all Q3 API's come
-out-of-the-box with users, we're starting there.
+features like state management, notifications,
+authorization, etc. come out-of-the-box.
+While you can pass
+props to alter the admin experience, you'll mainly interact
+with `AppProps.pages`, as that's how you register new
+collections in the UI.

 ```javascript
 // app.jsx